FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Physical Layer.md

 Created: 2023-04-14 11:58:13
 ---
 (Links:: [[Computer Networks]])
-Electrical, timing ad other interfaces by which bits are set as signals over channels
+Electrical, timing and other interfaces by which bits are set as signals over channels
 # Guided Transmission Media
 - physical layer transports bits from one machine to another
 - **guided transmission media**: transmission media that rely on physical cable